Android-PowerUser/Free_Play_Console/README.md

 You will automatically receive an E-Mail from Google when you have been added to the Google Play Developer Console.

 Please do not upload anything that violates Google's conditions, as I could lose my account without compensation.
 Since my personal information is stored and would have to be re-entered for a new account (which is then no longer possible), I have to sporadically check whether you are uploading apps or submissions that Google considers harmful.
 Please do not abuse this!
+Anyone who harms me will be removed without comment.

 ### "12-Tester-rule"